-Federal Reserve Bank of San Francisco President John Williams, who has backed record stimulus, said policy sometimes may unintentionally create asset price bubbles in ways not predicted by economic models.
+Federal Reserve Bank of San Francisco President John Williams, who has consistently backed record accommodation, said monetary stimulus remains necessary and that it will support faster economic growth next year.